arkumu/arkumu.github.io/dokumentation/benutzerrechteverwaltung/index.markdown

 * Delete Product ID Types if they are not used.
 * Delete property fields in the Project, Event and Information Carrier entities if they are not used.
 * Create, edit and delete Project Types if they are not used.
-* Create and edit existing Licence Agreements and Digital Object Licences.
+* Create and edit Existing Licence Agreements and Digital Object Licences.
-* Transfer internal university projects to the public website and to LZV.nrw.
+* Transfer internal university Projects to the public website and to LZV.nrw.
 * Share Digital Objects with university users or external users via the public website.
 * Appoint and remove other users as Media Documentarians.
 * Import projects via the universal importer.